itsalwaysbenny/google-homepage/README.md

 17/5/21
 I have used CSS grid to change layout of the search bar and buttons instead of flexbox.
 It now stays in the correct place when the opening on a different sized monitor which it did not before.
 I have however lost all functionality of the buttons and input bar because I could not figure out how to move them whereas the divs just worked.
 I should look into this more but am happy with how the overall project looks now.

+18/5/21
+I have changed the buttons and seacrch bar to be input now ijnstead of just a div so the search bar can accept text and the buttons change on click.
+I am going to leave this now and move on to another lesson now as I think that I will be better off learning new things rather than tinkering to get this perfect.
+I can always come back when I have more knowledge and see how it looks